JacobReynolds/the-hallway/beep boop/foundation/back-propagation/index.md

 # Back Propagation

-Back propagation is the process of taking a series of nodes (equations), starting at the end, and calculating the effect each node has on the outcome of the equations.
-We do this by calculating the gradient ([derivative](../derivatives/)) of each node.
+Back propagation is the process of taking a series of [neurons](../neurons), starting at the end, and calculating the effect each neuron has on the outcome of the network.
+We do this by calculating the gradient (see [derivative](../derivatives/)) of each node.

 ## Code

 Here's an example of an individual value node that would exist inside of a chain of nodes and the functions it needs for back propagation.
+You can think of a value node as a simplified neuron.

 ```python
 class Value: